How to Demolish a House Yourself

 At this point, the house should be ready for wrecking.
 If you’re renting your demolition equipment, rental companies can recommend the right type of machinery for the job and may even offer training.

-Before using heavy machinery to demolish your house, you’ll want to establish a safety perimeter around the job site with signage, barriers and caution tape.
+Before using heavy machinery to demolish your house, you’ll want to establish a safety perimeter around the jobsite with signage, barriers, caution tape and temporary fencing.

 Generally, a good approach is to use the excavator’s arm to cave in the house’s roof first.
 This reduces the risk of the building toppling over and causing injury.
 Then, work your way down by knocking over each wall and caving in each floor.
 Reduce risk while demolishing the house by pushing against the structure so debris doesn’t fall toward you.